IAEA-NSDDNetwork/FormatCheck/README.md

 # FormatCheck
 A Java code used to check ENSDF datasets for format errors.
+The same checking function is also included in the ConsistenchCheck code among the default checking.
 It is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 Please address any feedback to Jun Chen chenj@frib.msu.edu

 ## Change history

+#### 2023-05
+Bug fixes and improvements

 #### 2023-03
 beta version